 The bereaved families of those murdered at Loughinisland have articulated a range of issues, which they consider support their complaint of collusion.
-As articulated in my public statement, 'many of the individual issues, which I have identified in this report, including the protection of informants through both wilful acts and the passive 'turning of a blind eye', catastrophic failures in police investigations and the destruction of records are in themselves evidence of collusion, as defined by Judge Smithwick.
-When viewed collectively, I have no hesitation in unambiguously determining that 'collusion' is a significant feature of the Loughinisland murders'.
+As articulated in my public statement, 'many of the issues I have identified in this report, including the protection of informants through both wilful acts and the passive 'turning a blind eye' are in themselves evidence of collusion as defined by Judge Smithwick.
+When viewed collectively I have no hesitation in unambiguously determining that collusion is a significant feature of the Loughinisland murders'.